ray-project/ray/doc/source/tune/user-guide.rst

 Note that uploading only happens when global experiment state is collected, and the frequency of this is determined by the ``TUNE_GLOBAL_CHECKPOINT_S`` environment variable.
 So the true upload period is given by ``max(TUNE_CLOUD_SYNC_S, TUNE_GLOBAL_CHECKPOINT_S)``.

-Make sure that worker nodes have the access to write to the cloud storage.
-Failing to do so would cause error message like ``Error message (1): fatal error: Unable to locate credentials``.
+Make sure that worker nodes have the write access to the cloud storage.
+Failing to do so would cause error messages like ``Error message (1): fatal error: Unable to locate credentials``.
 For AWS set up, this involves adding an IamInstanceProfile configuration for worker nodes.
+Please :ref:`see here for more tips <aws-cluster-s3>`.

 .. _tune-docker: